xenartist/x1-wiki/solxen-tx/solxen-tx.md

 ## 6. solXEN Mining
 * After setting up the configuration file, run the solxen-tx binary executable file to start the program and initialize mining.

-* At the beginning of the log, the wallet address being used will be displayed, either one or more (depending on whether the Num value in the configuration file is 1 or >1).
+* At the beginning of the log, the wallet address being used will be displayed, either one or more (depending on whether the Num value in the configuration file is 1 or >1, recommend 4).
 Verify the wallet address is the correct one as expected.

 * Stop the program, recharge SOL to the mining wallet address.